DMGambone/NFLBlitzDataEditor.Core/readme.md

 `DataFileReader` can be used by itself given that enough information is provided to it.
 To use `DataFileReader`, you need to provide a stream to the data file, information about the data file in the form of `DataFileSettings`, and all the necessary `IDataFileRecordReader<T>`.
 The implementations of `IDataFileRecordReader<T>` can be found in the library and common ones used are `ImageRecordReader` and player or team specific reads such as `Blitz2kArcade.PlayerRecordReader` and `Blitz2kArcade.TeamRecordReader`.

 # Acknowledgements
 There is a group of people who have done most of the discovery work already.
 Once that information is known, building an editor is easy.
-Much of what I found out initially was based on code by https://github.com/thompjake and information that was shared on http://NFLBlitzFans.com.
+Much of what I found out initially was based on code by https://github.com/thompjake and information that was shared on http://NFLBlitzFans.com.  https://github.com/bre80 came in shortly afterwards and provided a much needed insight into the low-level workings of NFL Blitz and the file system code is based on his previous work.
 All the contributions of others made the work put into this so far much easier.